 The Governing Body monitors the school’s adherence to policies and procedures and reviews policies in line with the compliance calendar published by the Local Authority.

 All policies and guidance apply to all staff, governors and volunteers working in school and are in place to ensure that:

-- the school practises ‘safer recruitment’ with regard to checking the suitability of all staff and volunteers who work in school
+- the school follows ‘safer recruitment’ with regard to checking the suitability of all staff and volunteers who work in school

 - the school has a firmly embedded Safeguarding and Child Protection policy which is brought to the attention of staff initially as part of their induction to school, then via further CPD provision, including developing a clear understanding of procedures for identifying and reporting cases of suspected abuse and the provision of subsequent support for these children.

-- There are five members of staff are qualified in First Aid.
+- There are seven members of staff qualified in First Aid.

-- Ms Ambreen Akhtar and Ms Sally Norris are the designated Child Protection Officers.
+- Ambreen Akhtar and Sally Norris are the designated Child Protection Officers.

 - LADO 0203-373- 3803 Nick Pratt

 The school has developed sound policies and procedures, seeks to maintain good relationships with parent/carers and has the support and guidance of the appropriate LA services.
 The school has procedures for dealing with allegations of abuse against members of staff and volunteers.
 The Chair of Governors is the designated governor to lead and liaise with the Local Authority regarding allegations against the Headteacher.

 All school staff and those working in school on a voluntary basis are subject to Safer Recruitment Procedures.
 The school ensures that all appropriate checks are carried out on all staff and volunteers.